VDA5050/VDA5050/VDA5050_EN_V1.md

 Functions of the master control are:

 - Assignment of orders to the AGV
-- Route calculation and guidance of the AGV (taking into account the limitations of the individual physical properties of each AGV, e.g. size, manouevrability, etc.)
+- Route calculation and guidance of the AGV (taking into account the limitations of the individual physical properties of each AGV, e.g., size, maneuverability, etc.)
 - Detection and resolution of blockages ("deadlocks")
 - Energy management: Charging orders can interrupt transfer orders
 - Traffic control: Buffer routes and waiting positions